sravani-jakkula/GDP-Project/readme.md

 I just draw blueprint of idea and i will create pages for our idea. i installed apps and information about idea

+# Information about database
+i decided to take sql developer tool for database i just installed and i will work on that.